lee-junjie/mlflow-server-docker/README.md

 # Introduction

-Run mlflow server in Docker container.
+Run mlflow server in Docker container, with a basic HTTP authentication for web-interface.

 ## Usage